Joking Apart: Series one

 The first episode shows the couple meeting at a funeral, marrying, and going through the honeymoon phase.
-The last section of the episode features a confrontation between Becky and Mark, in which the former admits that she is an adulteress before realising that all of her friends are hiding around her living room in preparation for a surprise party for her.
+The last section of the episode features a confrontation between Becky and Mark, in which the former admits that she is having an affair before realising that all of her friends are hiding around her living room in preparation for a surprise party for her.
 The story continues directly into episode two, when Robert and Tracy return to the flat to check on Mark after his wife's departure.
 The three recall the circumstances in which they had first met.
 After their first date, the couple go back to Becky's flat.
 While she is in the bathroom, he strips down to his boxer shorts and handcuffs himself to the bedpost.
 Unable to free himself, he is found by Robert and Tracy as they walk in on him.
 Moffat used a similar scenario for the Coupling episode "The Freckle, the Key, and the Couple who Weren't" and reveals in its audio commentary that it is based on a situation with one of his ex-girlfriends.

 In the third episode, Mark arrives at Robert and Tracy's house on the wrong night for a dinner party.
 The couple are entertaining that night, but are instead expecting Becky and her new boyfriend Trevor.
 Hopeful of a reconciliation, Mark assumes that his friends are trying to smooth things over between them.
 They spend the evening trying to keep Mark and Trevor apart, each not knowing that the other is also there.
 Episode five makes extensive use of what Moffat labels "techno-farce", which uses technology, predominantly telephones, to facilitate the farcical situations.
 Moffat considers this episode the best of the show.
 Discussing the series as a whole, Moffat felt that the story ends after this episode.
 It begins when Mark attempts to return Robert's mobile phone and ends with Robert threatening to shoot Mark after the latter has slept with Tracy.
 The series ends with Becky and Trevor, and Robert and Tracy reconciling their relationships and Mark being left alone.